isaiahelixir1/isaiahelixer1.github.io/docs/05-API/API.md

 - Software reset on RB2 high.
 - Interrupt enabled U1RXIE but RX is currently polled in main loop.
 - Ring buffer declared but unused.

-## Notes / Future Alignment
-- The ring buffer ring_buf is declared but not currently used.
-- To align with the original BME680 plan:
-  - Replace tc74_read() with full BME680 forced-mode read + compensation.
-  - Expand periodic messages to types 0x08/0x10/0x11 with scaled multi-byte payloads.
-  - Add oversampling/IIR configuration at boot.